thosgood/this-weeks-finds/markdown/151-200/week167.md

 collapsing universe which shrinks down to zero volume at t = 0 before re-expanding in a big bang.

-From an insider\'s perspective, the exciting thing is that he\'s using loop quantum gravity to study dynamics.
-Since loop quantum gravity is background-free, there\'s no Hamiltonian, just a Hamiltonian constraint.
+From an insider's perspective, the exciting thing is that he's using loop quantum gravity to study dynamics.
+Since loop quantum gravity is background-free, there's no Hamiltonian, just a Hamiltonian constraint.
-This means that any study of dynamics must confront the thorny \"problem of time\": how to do physics without a god-given external clock that\'s outside the system you\'re studying.
-And this problem makes it hard to tell which formula for the Hamiltonian constraint is \"right\".
-Thiemann came up with a candidate for the Hamiltonian constraint back in 1996 (see \"[week85](week85.html)\"), and the field has struggled ever since to make up it\'s collective mind about this formula, without much success so far.
+This means that any study of dynamics must confront the thorny "problem of time": how to do physics without a god-given external clock that's outside the system you're studying.
+And this problem makes it hard to tell which formula for the Hamiltonian constraint is "right".
+Thiemann came up with a candidate for the Hamiltonian constraint back in 1996 (see ["Week 85"](#week85)), and the field has struggled ever since to make up it's collective mind about this formula, without much success so far.

-Bojowald\'s progress comes from looking at \"minisuperspace models\", where we assume the universe is highly symmetrical - as people often do in cosmology.
+Bojowald's progress comes from looking at "minisuperspace models", where we assume the universe is highly symmetrical - as people often do in cosmology.
 This allows him to tackle the problem of time by treating the volume of the universe as a notion of time.
-It\'s like having one aspect of the system you\'re studying be the clock that you use to see how other things change.
-This idea per se is not new; what\'s new is carrying it out in the framework of loop quantum gravity.
-In loop quantum gravity volume is discrete\... so Bojowald\'s \"clock\" ticks in discrete steps.
-By adapting Thiemann\'s formula for the Hamiltonian constaint to this highly symmetrical context, he can write it as an evolution equation saying how other observables change as a function of the volume of the universe.
+It's like having one aspect of the system you're studying be the clock that you use to see how other things change.
+This idea per se is not new; what's new is carrying it out in the framework of loop quantum gravity.
+In loop quantum gravity volume is discrete... so Bojowald's "clock" ticks in discrete steps.
+By adapting Thiemann's formula for the Hamiltonian constaint to this highly symmetrical context, he can write it as an evolution equation saying how other observables change as a function of the volume of the universe.
 Since volume is discrete, this equation is a difference equation rather than a differential equation.

-He can solve this equation on the computer\... and he finds that even when the universe is very small, on the order of the Planck length, it closely mimics the classically expected behavior.
+He can solve this equation on the computer... and he finds that even when the universe is very small, on the order of the Planck length, it closely mimics the classically expected behavior.
 However, there is no singularity at t = 0, or more precisely, at zero volume.

-Here\'s where things get technical, in a way that tickles me pink, but may bore you to tears:
+Here's where things get technical, in a way that tickles me pink, but may bore you to tears:

-A funny feature of the volume operator in loop quantum gravity is that it\'s expressed in terms of the square root of the absolute value of a certain quantity.
-We can think of this quantity as a sort of \"volume squared\" operator, but with both positive and negative eigenvalues.
+A funny feature of the volume operator in loop quantum gravity is that it's expressed in terms of the square root of the absolute value of a certain quantity.
+We can think of this quantity as a sort of "volume squared" operator, but with both positive and negative eigenvalues.
-This always used to puzzle me, and I\'ve put a lot of thought into this issue.
+This always used to puzzle me, and I've put a lot of thought into this issue.
 Renate Loll has also written a paper about it.
-I\'m delighted to find that in Bojowald\'s setup, it becomes a real *virtue* of loop quantum gravity, since it allows us to extrapolate our quantum cosmology to negative times - or more precisely, negative \"volume squared\"!
+I'm delighted to find that in Bojowald's setup, it becomes a real *virtue* of loop quantum gravity, since it allows us to extrapolate our quantum cosmology to negative times - or more precisely, negative "volume squared"!

 How can you visualize this?
-Crudely speaking, negative-volume-squared states of the universe can be thought of as \"inside-out versions\" of positive-volume-squared ones.
-So the way I visualize Bojowald\'s result is like this: the universe shrinks to nothing as you rewind history back to the big bang, and then expands again \"inside out\" as you go to negative times.
+Crudely speaking, negative-volume-squared states of the universe can be thought of as "inside-out versions" of positive-volume-squared ones.
+So the way I visualize Bojowald's result is like this: the universe shrinks to nothing as you rewind history back to the big bang, and then expands again "inside out" as you go to negative times.

 Anyway, regardless of how we visualize it, loop quantum gravity is now at the stage of making dynamical predictions about serious physics questions.
-Ashtekar and Bojowald are now working to determine what happens at the singularity of a black hole\... so stay tuned!
+Ashtekar and Bojowald are now working to determine what happens at the singularity of a black hole... so stay tuned!

 ------------------------------------------------------------------------

-*Now the thing about time is that time isn\'t really real.\
+*Now the thing about time is that time isn't really real.\
-It\'s just your point of view, how does it feel for you?\
+It's just your point of view, how does it feel for you?\
 Einstein said he could never understand it all.* - James Taylor